COVID-19 and Seasonal Flu 2022-2023

 - Redness or swelling of the lips and tongue

 - Redness or swelling of the hands or feet

 - Headache, dizziness, or lightheadedness

 Emergency warning signs necessitating emergency care include the inability to breathe; inability to stay awake; new confusion; pale, gray, or blue-colored skin, lips, or nail beds; and severe stomach pain (Mayo Clinic, 2022b).

 One or more days can pass between becoming infected and when symptoms start to appear in both the flu and COVID-19.
 With influenza, patients typically develop symptoms within 1–4 days.
 Severe symptoms of the flu may develop and end quite swiftly, usually within 5 days.

 The typical time frame for symptom development with COVID-19 is within 2–14 days after infection (CDC, 2022d).
 Research suggests that the median time for symptoms to appear from the omicron variant of COVID-19 is about 3 days.
 COVID-19 symptoms may develop more gradually, and severe symptoms may not appear for several days after exposure.
 During the recovery process, people with COVID-19 might have recurring symptoms alternating with periods of feeling better that persists for days or even weeks (Maragakis, 2022).

 Degree of Communicability

-It is possible to spread flu and COVID-19 for at least one day prior to experiencing any symptoms.
+It is possible to spread the flu and COVID-19 for at least 1 day prior to experiencing any symptoms.

-With influenza, the majority of people are contagious for about one day prior to showing symptoms.
-It appears that older children and adults are most contagious during the initial three to four days of their illness, but many remain contagious for about seven days.
-Infants and people with weakened immune systems may be contagious for an even longer period of time (CDC, 2018a).
+With influenza, the majority of people are contagious for about 1 day prior to showing symptoms.
+It appears that older children and adults are most contagious during the initial 3–4 days of their illness, but many remain contagious for about 7 days.
+Infants and people with weakened immune systems may be contagious for an even longer period of time.